 Tree Surveys for Planning

-There are a number of individual documents and reports that local authorities may require as part of the BS 5837 tree survey and report, for planning purposes.
+There are a number of individual documents that local authorities could ask for as part of the BS5837 tree survey and arboricultural report.

 The types of tree report that Local Authorities may request are listed below.